kismetwireless/kismet-docs/readme/070-alerts.md

     Invalid RSN (802.11i) tags in beacon frames can be used to cause loops in some Atheros drivers, as described in CVE-2017-9714 and [pleasestopnamingvulnerabilities.com](https://pleasestopnamingvulnerabilities.com/)

+* `RTL8195VD1406`

+    Fingerprint

+    Added `2021-02-git`

+    A series of vulnerabilities in the RTL8195A Wi-Fi drivers can allow code execution without authentication, as described in CVA-2020-9395 and the [VDOO paper here](https://www.vdoo.com/blog/realtek-rtl8195a-vulnerabilities-discovered).
+Over-sized EAPOL Key packets can be used to trigger overflows in the driver.

 * `RTLWIFIP2P`

     Fingerprint